sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 The stranger collected my skull, and hung it artlessly onto my neck.
 There was a large crack in my pelvis, I was missing the fourth finger of my left hand.
 My flesh, the texture of soap, left dark stains on his clothes.

-I was more whole than I’d been in a long time.
+It was the most whole I’d been in a long time.

-The stranger cradled me to his sternum, surrounding me in that same impossible warmth, and no one had ever held me like this.
-Not even as a child.
+The stranger cradled me to his sternum, surrounding me in that same impossible warmth, and no one had ever held me like this, not even as a child.

 ‘It’s been so long,’ he murmured.
 ‘It’s time for you to come home.’